johndarrel/hide-my-wp/readme.txt

 6. Run Security Check to check over 35 security signals with detailed solutions.
 7. Set custom plugins name and themes name to be able to hide the WordPress Common Paths
 8. Change the login path and protect your website from hacker bots
-9. Customize the wp-admin path while logged in as administrator
+9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.0.14 (17 June 2022)=
+* Update - Compatibility with Coming Soon & Maintenance Mode PRO
+* Update - Compatibility with WordPress 6.0
+* Update - Add the option to automatically redirect to admin when access the login page and the user is logged
+* Fixed - Avoid showing 404 error on Litespeed WP Multisite when a new site is created
+* Fixed - Avoid showing 404 error on Litespeed WP Multisite when a new taxonomy is created
+* Fixed - Brute force math security when the math field is deleted
+* Fixed the hidden URLs process

-= 5.0.13 (24 Mar 2022)=
+= 5.0.13 (03 May 2022)=
-* Update - Compatibility with WordPress 5.9.2
+* Update - Compatibility with WordPress 5.9.3
 * Update - Compatibility with BackUpWordPress plugin
 * Update - Compatibility with Themify theme
 * Fixed - Added the URI in the redirected URL
+* Fixed - Compatibility with LiteSpeed cache plugin

 = 5.0.12 (08 Mar 2022)=
 * Update - Added compatibility with Backup Guard Plugin